© All Rights Reserved Kim khamdi

 Rather more expensive are 'Saver' tickets.
 These are always cheaper as returns than as singles and are available for any route on the network.
 It's possible to reserve a seat, but permissible to travel on any 'off-peak' train.
 The definition of 'off-peak' varies according to the route, but will always include most trains departing after 10:00am.

 'Standard Open' tickets are available up until the last minute on any train, and are the preserve of the rich, the desperate and the mad.
 As an example, the Standard Open single fare from London to Exeter is more than 12 times the cheapest discounted fare available from Megatrain - for travelling in the same class on the same train.

 Some train companies offer special discounts for first class tickets.
 Occasionally this makes them almost as cheap as the cheapest available standard fare.
 Travelling first class is a pleasant experience and worth buying if the difference between available fares is low.

 At weekends and during public holidays long distance routes can be disrupted by repair work.
 Information on all routes, including details of engineering work and train running, is available at the website of National Rail.

 For more details on how to 'beat the system' to get cheap fares, see the Money Saving Expert website about cheap train tickets.

 The road network is extensive and in good condition, so it is easy and convenient to drive around the country.
-Levels of car ownership are high, and congestion is a problem in most cities and most motorways, particularly in and around London, Manchester and Birmingham.
+Levels of car ownership are high, and congestion is a major problem in most cities and on most motorways, particularly in and around London, Manchester and Birmingham.